6 Tips for Writing a Graduate School Personal Statement

-A graduate degree can deepen your knowledge in your field and give you credentials and qualifications to further your career.
-To apply to the graduate program of your choice, you will have to submit an undergraduate transcript, standardized test scores (such as the GRE), recommendation letters and a personal statement.
-A well-written personal statement can move you into the top tier of consideration when admissions officers are selecting candidates.
+A graduate degree can deepen your knowledge in your field and give you credentials and qualifications to advance your career.
+To apply to the graduate program of your choice, you may submit an undergraduate transcript, standardized test scores, recommendation letters and a personal statement.
+A well-written personal statement can advance you into the top tier of consideration when admissions officers are selecting candidates.

 What is a graduate school personal statement?

-Tips for writing your personal statement for graduate school
+6 tips for writing your personal statement for graduate school

-For example, “How my stint in organic farming schooled me on agricultural economics” is a personal and interesting topic for a master's degree in economics, or “Where performance and politics meet: influencing public perceptions through music selections” is an interesting perspective for a Master’s Degree in Communications.
+For example, “How my stint in organic farming schooled me on agricultural economics” is a personal and interesting topic for a master's degree in economics, or “Where performance and politics meet: influencing public perceptions through music selections” is an interesting perspective for a master's degree in communications.

-Use a professional tone
+5. Use a professional tone